-A policy is composed of a set of rules that are used to perform an evaluation on a container image.
-These rules include (but are not limited to) checks on security, known vulnerabilities, configuration file contents, the presence of credentials in an image, manifest changes, exposed ports, or any user defined checks.
+A policy is composed of a set of rules that are used to perform an evaluation on a source repository or container image.
+These rules include—but are not limited to—checks on security, known vulnerabilities, configuration file contents, the presence of credentials, manifest changes, exposed ports, or any user defined checks.

-Policies can be deployed site wide, or customized to run against to specific images or categories of application.
+Policies can be deployed site wide, or customized to run against specific sources, container images, or categories of application.
 For additional information, refer to the Policy concepts section.

-Once a policy has been applied to an image, it can return one of two results:
+Once a policy has been applied to a source repository or image container, it can return one of two results:

-indicating that the image is non-compliant with your policy.
+indicating that the source or image is non-compliant with your policy.

-Each rule contained within a policy is configured with a check to perform—for example,
+Each rule contained within a policy is configured with a check to perform.
+For

 Policy rule checks are made up of gates and triggers.
-A gate is a set of policy checks against broad categories as as vulnerabilities, secret scans, licenses, and so forth, and will include one or more triggers, which are checks specific to the gate category.
+A gate is a set of policy checks against broad categories like vulnerabilities, secret scans, licenses, and so forth.
+It will include one or more triggers, which are checks specific to the gate category.

-The area under the Policies subtab (shown above) in the policy editor contains a table that lists all of the policies defined within a selected policy bundle.
+The area under the Policies sub-tab in the policy editor contains a table that lists the policies defined within a selected policy bundle.
 The numeric indicator represents the overall number of polices currently defined in the bundle.

 Adjacent to each name in the policy list is a counter that indicates the number of rules within that policy.